bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ![Demand by hour and dayofweek](plots/demand-by-hour+dayofweek.png "Demand by hour and dayofweek")

 I tried several ways to examine the holiday variable.
-My box plots did the best job of showing little demand difference for holiday vs. non-holiday.
+My box plots did the best job of showing little demand difference for holiday vs. non-holiday (though holidays lacked the huge outliers found on other days).

 ![Boxplot: Holiday](plots/holiday-boxplot.png "Boxplot: Holiday")